LinhHo/WEMC-hydropower-model/README.md

 Main parts:

 - Define necessary variables
-- Calculate multiple lag for climate variables
+- Calculate multiple lags for climate variables
-- Prepare input for the random forest model
+- Prepare input for the random forest model, assign high/low production period
 - Validate the model using an indepedent dataset of energy
 - Estimate (hindcast/predict) the energy generation using the model trained from available dataset

-The first three steps are compulsory while the 4th and 5th are indepedent and not necessary to run one before the other.
+The first three steps are compulsory while the 4th and 5th steps are indepedent and not necessarily to be run one before the other.

 For example, the climate data ERA5 available from 2000-2017, the energy data ENTSO-E available from 2015, thus the common period is 2015-2017.\

+#### Section (1)
-To validate the model, the validate period is set in the year 2016, e.g. < validate_START is 2016-01-01 > and < validate_END is 2016-12-31 >.
+To validate the model, the validate period is set in the year 2016, e.g. < validate_START <- "2016-01-01" > and < validate_END <- "2016-12-31" >.
 The model is trained with the remaining dataset, i.e. 2015 and 2017.
 Next, the climate data of 2016 will be the input of this model to produce the output - estimated generation for 2016.
-Finally, the output is then compared with the 2016 generation from ENTSOE data, calculate correlation, RMSE, etc. to produce the validation result.\
+Finally, the output is then compared with the 2016 generation from ENTSOE data, calculate the correlation, RMSE, etc. to produce the validation result.\
-Note that these validation coefficietns would normally be lower than the out-of-bag estimate error.\
+Note that these validation coefficietns would normally be lower than the out-of-bag estimate error as this is a very strict assessment.\

+#### Section (2)
-To reconstruct the energy generation data from 2000-2014, the model is trained with the whole common period 2015-2017, then with the climate input 2000-2014, this model will estimate the generation in this period.
-These output are the reconstruction for energy data in the period 2000-2014.
+To reconstruct the energy generation data in 2000-2014, the model is trained with the whole common period 2015-2017, then with the climate input 2000-2014, this trained model will estimate the generation in this period.
+The output are the reconstructed energy data in the period 2000-2014.

+Note that the first 200 days of the period are not taken into account in the model, since they involve in lag time calculation.
+Therefore, the first year in study actually starts on the 20th July in this case.

 To make the codes cleaner, all the plots were moved to a separate file < RF_plots.R >.\
 Find ## PLOT (N) - with N is the corresponding number to the RF_plots.R file.\
-These plots are not required to run the subsequents lines of code.
+These plots are not required to run the subsequent lines of code.

 ### (A2) RF_plots.R

 Find the corresponding number ## [N]  ## to produce the necessary plot(s).

-Some plots need a little tweak to meet the user's needs, e.g. font size, text position.\
+Some plots need a little tweak to meet the users' needs, e.g. font size, text position.\
 In particular, plots related to coefficients may need to change the variable name to produce the required plot: corr = (Pearson) correlation, RMSE = root-mean-square error, MAE = mean absolute error, nMAE = normalised mean absolute error

+Plot to compare between two datasets, two periods, two methods, etc. need to store the value in one temporary variable before running the second time, then combine these two results, typically with < bind_rows > function.

 ### (A3) RF_optimal_lag.R